papadopoulos-lab/test-statistician-prediction/README.md

 # Test: Register Based Study

 This is a test of the programming skills required to undertake a register based study.
+You may use any statistical programing language/software that you like.

 ## Scenario